-Low level of support needed to manage equipment and aids May have additional learning needs May have Auditory Processing Disorder/Auditory Neuropathy/Cerebral Visual Impairment Assessment & Planning Children will have had an initial assessment from QTVI &amp; TOD that will indicate NatSIP criteria and level of need.
+Multi-Sensory Impairment High Needs Funding - Band 4 Description of need Moderate loss in one modality and mild/moderate in the other Have hearing aids and/or LVAs Non-progressive condition Have additional language/learning needs associated with dual sensory impairment Likely to have difficulties accessing incidental learning, including signed and verbal communication Have a slower pace of learning, difficulties with attention, concentration and the development of independence and social skills Have additional learning needs Have Auditory Processing Disorder / Auditory Neuropathy / Cerebral Visual Impairment Assessment & Planning Children will have had an initial assessment from QTVI & TOD that will indicate NatSIP criteria and level of need.
 Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies MSI as a primary need.
 This should be reviewed at least termly.
 Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance) and should know how progress will be measured.
-If progress is not accelerated with support at Band 3 then a request for an EHC needs assessment should be considered through discussion with the young person/their parent/carers (see 'Making a request for an EHC needs assessment' guidance) Targets should be focussed predominantly on independence and learning skills.
+A child at this level would be expected to have an EHCP.
+This should be reviewed annually.
+If they do not already have an EHCP then one should be requested through discussion with the young person/their parent/carers (see 'Making a request for an EHC needs assessment' guidance) Targets should be focussed predominantly on independence and learning skills.
 Provision should be directly related to targets and area of need.
-SENCos should be overseeing and co-ordinating provision with the support of relevant specialists